The Red Hot Chili Peppers (album): Reception

 The album failed to chart on the Billboard 200, reaching No. 201 (meaning it "bubbled under" the main album chart for eight weeks in the autumn of 1984).
 The album received college airplay and MTV rotation, and built the band's fan base.
 The reviews that were published of the album were mixed, with the first issue of Spin magazine giving, according to Anthony Kiedis in his autobiography Scar Tissue, a positive review.
 Stephen Thomas Erlewine of AllMusic later wrote that "their first effort didn't quite gel into a cohesive album".
+Robert Christgau stated: "As minstrelsy goes, this is good-hearted stuff (and as minstrelsy, it had better be).
+The reason it doesn't quite come off isn't that it's good-hearted, either: the band is outrageous enough, though probably not the way it thinks it is.
+Perhaps there's a clue in this mysterious observation from spokesperson Flea: 'Grandmaster Flash and Kurtis Blow have great raps, but not that great music with it.'
+In a bassist, that's serious delusion."

 As of 2007, it had sold about 300,000 copies worldwide.
 Kiedis and Flea have said over the years that they prefer the demo versions of most of the songs, which were recorded with the original lineup featuring Hillel Slovak and Jack Irons; however, the band acknowledged in various books that Jack Sherman's contributions to the band, particularly his knowledge of funk music and music theory, were instrumental in the band's development that were not present with Slovak.

 Gwen Dickey, better known by her stage name, Rose Norwalt, provides backing vocals on "Mommy Where's Daddy?"
 Dickey was the singer for the 1970s group Rose Royce.
 On live performances of the song, her lines are performed by Flea.

+Live performances

+Songs from this album were played live dozens of times throughout the 1980s, but nearly all them had left the setlist by the 1990s.